dnth/active-learning-flywheel/README.md

 ## ➿ Workflow
-There are two workflows for active learning at the edge that we can use depending on the availability of labeled data.
+This section describes a more detailed workflow for active learning.
+There are two workflows for active learning that we can use depending on the availability of labeled data.

 ### With unlabeled data
-If we have no labeled data, we can use active learning to iteratively improve the model and build a labeled dataset.
+If we have no labeled data, the goal of the active learning loop is to build a resonably good labeled dataset to train a larger model.

+Steps:

 1. Load a small proxy model.
 2. Label an initial dataset.
 If there is none, you'll have to label some images.